 For folks keeping kosher or eating halal on campus, the options can be disappointing.
-For those on the meal plan, there’s kosher and halal food at Falk Dining at Penn Hillel (which has a $3 surcharge in addition to the one meal swipe needed to enter), and halal at the Kings Court English House dining hall, which students say has a history of making mistakes and is only open on weekdays.
+For those on the meal plan, there’s kosher food at Falk Dining at Penn Hillel (which has a $3 surcharge in addition to the one meal swipe needed to enter), and halal at the Kings Court English House dining hall, which students say has a history of making mistakes and is only open on weekdays.
 When these few options get tiring, here’s a handy roundup of some of the best kosher and halal places in Philly.

 For those keeping kosher, retail options are especially limited in University City.
 Other than Goldie, Dottie’s Donuts, and Ben and Jerry’s, there’s not much else close to campus.
 That said, if you’re willing to venture into Center City (which is accessible by a long walk or a ten minute bus ride), the options open up.